Baalbek is one of the most beautiful wonders in Lebanon, granting an unshakeable spot in the travel itinerary of many.

-It is to note here that our forefathers the Phoenicians were among the first to adopt Christianity for being believers of El, the One and Highest God, and their ideology including the coming of the messiah.
+It is to note here that our forefathers the Phoenicians were among the first to adopt Christianity for being believers of El, the One and Highest God, and their ideology included the coming of the Messiah.

 However, with Christianity spreading and expanding, they came to be wrongly accused of blasphemy and polytheism, and their temples destroyed.

 However, remnants of their altars still exist under most Roman-Byzantine-Christian temples, confirming that they had pre-built there their constructions.